The French Commemorative Medal for Mexico

 Minor variant patterns of this medal do exist showing, instead of the artist hallmark of Barre, those of "SACRISTAIN" or "E.FALOT" or "E.F." for Eugene Farochon.
 Sometimes medals without any artists sign can be seen but they are commonly produced outside France.
 Officially produced and awarded medals (le modéle d'ordonnance) are always of the Barre-type while all others were produced to be sold to the veterans as replacements.
 There is also a bronze, silver plated variant of this medal without artist's hallmark produced in 1963 to commemorate the battle of Camerone!
 This battle of the 30th of April 1863 is commonly held as the hour of birth of the eternal honor of the French Foreign Legion and so they produced 100 years later these 300 medals for the anniversary ceremony.

 Eduard von Pawlowsky, born 1833 at Pest volunteered as an hussar for the Corps.
 For his performance at Ajalpa he was honored with the Golden Military Merit Medal and promoted to Leutnant.
 End of 1866 he was promoted to Oberleutnant and joined the Mexican National Army as a Rittmeister 2nd class of the Red Hussars.
 He was commander of the small patrol which escorted Kaiser Maximilian to Quetétaro where he was honored with the knight's cross of the Order of our beloved Madonna of Guadalupe and captured at the end.
 After his return to Austria he entered the Hungarian Honvéd infantry in 1869 and eventually attained the rank of Major.
-He published his memoirs in the Hungarian language in Budapest in 1882.
-Photo of an unidentified French officer of the 38th infantry regiment, wearing the commemorative medal for Mexico and the knight's cross of the French Legion of Honor.
+He published his memoirs in the Hungarian language in Budapest in 1882. | Photo of an unidentified French officer of the 38th infantry

-Members of the French armed forces received the medal automatically after their return from Mexico while members of the several European volunteer corps had to contact their particular French consulates after their return to Europe by themselves.
+The picture was taken in the early 1880s.
+Members of the French armed forces received the medal automatically after their return from Mexico while members of the several European volunteer corps had to contact their particular French consulates after their return to Europe by themselves. |

 Back to Orders and Decorations of the Segundo Imperio Mexicano